ebelious/Self-Hosted/Proxmox.md

 Navigate to the `Backup` tab in the menu and click `Add`. here you can specify what, when, where and how to back up the VMs.
 You can set the retention of the backups and intervals.

+## PCI / GPU Passthrough

-## Proxmox Helper scripts (I use this for docker containers)
+## Proxmox Helper scripts
 These are some script to assist in creating services on proxmox from [tteck.](https://tteck.github.io/Proxmox/)
-- You run these in the proxmox host shell
+- You run these in the proxmox host shell, and the intructions are on the site